jpe442/dodateweb/README.md

 - From the left pop-out menu drawer unscheduled todos are distributed across the Monday-Friday workweek calendar by dragging and dropping them in the desired time slot.

-- Dragging a todo over the **Weekend** button on the bottom of the workweek calendar triggers the bottom menu drawer to open, exposing the weekend calendar; dragging a todo from the weekend calendar over the **Drag to Workweek** button closes the bottom drawer and the todo can be placed upon the workweek calendar.
+- Dragging a todo over the **Weekend** button on the bottom of the workweek calendar triggers the bottom menu drawer to open, exposing the weekend calendar; dragging a todo from the weekend calendar over the **Drag to Workweek** button closes the bottom drawer so the todo can be placed upon the workweek calendar.

 [Back to Table of Contents](#contents)